MBCProject/mbc-markdown/yfaq/README.md

 * **platforms** (optional) denotes the operating system affected by the malware.

 ### Why is the STIX "is_family" property set to true for all the malware in the corpus? ###
-The "is_family" property (defined on the STIX Malware object) indicates whether the object represents a malware family (if true) or a malware instance (if false).
+The "is_family" property (defined on the Malware SDO) indicates whether an object represents a malware family (if true) or a malware instance (if false).
 All the malware in the corpus represent malware families.

 ## <a name="tools"></a>Malware Analysis Tools ##
 MBC is used in the following malware analysis tools.